nhsuk/nhsuk-frontend/docs/installation/installing-compiled.md

 2. Include resources

     Copy all 3 folders, `css`, `js` and `assets`, into the root of your project.
-If you already have a folder structure in place, you will need to copy the individual files into the relevant folders.
+If you already have a folder structure in place, you'll need to copy the individual files into the relevant folders.

-    Make sure you change the version numbers of the `[latest version].min.css` and `[latest version].min.js` files, in the example below, to the version you are using.
+    Make sure you change the version numbers of the `[latest version].min.css` and `[latest version].min.js` files, in the example below, to the version you're using.

     ```html
     <!-- Styles -->